tudelft3d/val3dity/README.md

 However, it's not possible to see where in an object the error is (eg which surface is not planar).
 This tool helps to quickly visualise where the errors are in a large dataset, for instance a city.

-## Usage of Docker

-To run val3dity over Docker simply execute:

-    $ docker run --rm  -v <local path where your files are>:/data tudelft3d/val3dity:<tag> <name of the dedicated file>

-Where `<tag>` is docker image tag from [https://hub.docker.com/r/tudelft3d/val3dity/tags](https://hub.docker.com/r/tudelft3d/val3dity/tags)

-If you are using the `--report` option, then **keep in mind that `<local path where your files are>` need to be writable by any user, otherwise your output won't be saved.**

 ## Documentation and help

 Read the full documentation at [https://val3dity.rtfd.io](https://val3dity.rtfd.io).